A Windy Woodland Woodcarving Workshop

 We return from our walk and get to work by splitting some firewood.
 This activity helps our students become acquainted with the axe, gaining confidence with the tool before starting the process of making a spoon.
 The remainder of the day is spent hewing, carving and scooping to the sounds of leaves rustling in the canopy and the unmistakeable song of a nightingale close by.

 At the close of the workshop when everyone has downed tools, we come together for a celebratory drink before bidding farewell to our students who leave us hopefully equipped with not only new skills but also a new way of seeing the natural world around them.

 This weekend has reinforced to us that our place is in the woods.
 We see the workshops as an opportunity to not only share our knowledge but to demonstrate how a life lived closer to nature has benefitted us in ways we never expected, has challenged us, changed us and given us a story we want to continue to tell.
-With that in mind, we’re hoping to run another Woodland Woodcarving Workshop this autumn, to register your interest, please click here.
+With that in mind, we’ve decided to run another Woodland Woodcarving Workshop this autumn, to book a place, please click here.
 We can also still offer privately organised and bespoke workshops for groups and individuals and more information about this can be found here.